esraesen/DSA210-Spring2025-Project/3) Analysis_MachineLearning_and_Visualizations.md

 ## Conclusion
-- **Summary:** The Decision Tree model achieved an R² of 0.574 on a single train-test split, but cross-validation showed a lower average R² of 0.368.
-Random Forest performed better with an average R² of 0.479 and RMSE of 16,119.
+- **Summary:** The Decision Tree model achieved an R² of 0.574 and RMSE of 15,416 on a single train-test split, but cross-validation showed a lower average R² of 0.368 and RMSE of 17,770.
+Random Forest had an R² of 0.564 and RMSE of 15,595 on the same train-test split, with cross-validation showing an average R² of 0.479 and RMSE of 16,119.
 Key features like owners_numeric and average_completion_time drive predictions in both models.
 - **Model Choice Rationale:** Decision Tree was chosen for its interpretability, while Random Forest was added to improve generalization through ensemble learning.
-- **Model Comparison:** Random Forest outperformed Decision Tree with a higher average R² (0.479 vs 0.368) and lower RMSE (16,119 vs 17,770).
-It also showed lower variability (std dev R²: 0.132 vs 0.412; RMSE: 11,286 vs 17,355), suggesting better consistency due to its ensemble approach.
+- **Model Comparison:** On the train-test split, Decision Tree slightly outperformed Random Forest in R² (0.574 vs 0.564), but Random Forest had a marginally better RMSE (15,595 vs 15,416).
+In cross-validation, Random Forest outperformed Decision Tree with a higher average R² (0.479 vs 0.368) and lower RMSE (16,119 vs 17,770), and showed lower variability (std dev R²: 0.132 vs 0.412; RMSE: 11,286 vs 17,355), indicating better consistency and generalization due to its ensemble approach.
 - **Future Improvements:** Hyperparameter tuning (e.g., max_depth, n_estimators) or collecting more data could further enhance performance.